 - Oscar Wilde, J.R.R.
 Tolkien, T.S.
 Eliot and Lewis Carroll are some of the famous writers along with philosophers John Locke, Jeremy Bentham and Thomas Hobbes who have been associated with Oxford.

 - Some of the scientists that Oxford produced include Stephen Hawking, Richard Dawkins and Albert Einstein

 For more information on why this camp at Oxford University could be a wonderful experience, please visit here.

-University of Oxford’s campus is World heritage site and is in high demand as the preferred place to stay for the millions of visitors and tourists during summer months.
-We are however fully committed to provide our students unique experience of living within the campus and using the same facilities that were once used by prominent members of alumni.
+University of Oxford’s campus is a world heritage site and is in high demand as the preferred place to stay for millions of visitors and tourists during summer months.
+We are however fully committed to providing our students with a very unique experience of living within the campus and using the same facilities that were once used by prominent Oxford alumni.
 We are collaborating with University College to use their facilities.
 For more info please visit here.

 4th August 2019 – 16th August 2019